ccj5351/ccj5351.github.io/index.md

 ## About Me

-I am serving as a Staff Research Engineer in 3D Computer Vision, at InnoPeak Technology, Inc. (a.k.a.
-OPPO US Research Center), Palo Alto, CA, to solve problems in 3D reconstruction and Augmented Reality via leveraging my knowledge in Computer Vision and Machine Learning.
+I am serving as a Research Engineer at OPPO US Research Center (InnoPeak Technology), Palo Alto, CA. My projects at OPPO range from learnable ISP (RAW-to-sRGB) and image/video super-resolution and enhancement for mobile devices, to 3D reconstruction for XR headsets.
+I also enjoy investigating network architectures and compression for on-device deployment.
+My work aims to advance the capabilities and applications of 2D/3D vision and machine perception technologies.

-I received my Ph.D. degree of Computer Science from <a href = "http://www.stevens.edu" target = "_blank">
+I earned my Ph.D. in Computer Science from <a href = "http://www.stevens.edu" target = "_blank">
 Stevens Institute of Technology</a>, with the guidance of my advisor, <a href = "https://mordohai.github.io/" target = "_blank">
 Professor Philippos Mordohai, </a> in the field of computer vision, focusing on 3D reconstruction by binocular and multi-view stereo matching.